IbrahimTanyalcin/MutaFrame/README.md

 ## Services

-We provide client side ui at mutaframe.com and also several other APIs.
-When you use our apis, you base uri is always https://deogen2.mutaframe.com/.
-You need to make a \[GET\] request to receive a response.
+We provide client side ui at mutaframe.com and also several other APIs with proper `Access-Control-Allow-Origin: *` headers .
+When you use our apis, your base uri is always https://deogen2.mutaframe.com/.
+You need to make a \[GET\] request to the appropriate path to receive a response.

+General rate limiting rules apply, you can make up to ~45 calls per minute, which after you'll start receiving `403`.
+After a minute, you should be good to go again.

 ### tools/pseudo?query=